 The Orofacial Pain Research Group is part of the larger Orofacial Neuroscience Group at the Department of Dental Medicine, which in turn collaborates with other leading research groups in Scandinavia, via the Scandinavian Center for Orofacial Neuroscience (SCON).
 The group has a close collaboration with the Specialist Clinic for Orofacial Pain at the Eastman Institute in Stockholm.

 The group also collaborates with several other reserach groups within KI and other Swedish and International universities.

 For information about specific research projects, please visit the Department's Research pages.

 I have always had a great interest in teaching and throughout the yeras been a member of various educational committees .
 At present I am affiliated to the Educational Committee at the Department of Dental Medicine.
 As Professor I have initiated radical changes of the teaching in my subject (Orofacial Pain and Jaw Function) for dental students, in which we have changed from having a more traditional teaching with lectures to "Flip-the-classroom" pedagogics.
 I was also responsible for the implementation of OSCE within the curriculum for underaduate dental students in 2009.

 The Swedish Dental Society award for the best doctoral thesis in odontology 2001

-The Henry Beyron award for scientific achievments in orofacial pain in Sweden or abroad 2012
+The Henry Beyron award for scientific achievments in Prosthetic dentistry and Orofacial pain in Sweden or abroad 2012